omediadon/WorldWarRoyale/README.md

 - Enemy states, Aware or not of our presence
 - Bullet holes appear when bullets hit surface
 - Event Bus system to trigger events more sufficiently
+- Line of sight check extension for Transform Class

 ##### Fixed